eclipsed4utoo/SignatureCapture/README.md

 `StrokeColor` - Allows the setting of the color of the signature line.
 Defaults to Black
 `TextColor` - Allows the setting of the text color of the UI elements.
 Defaults to Black
 `ViewBackgroundColor` - Allows the setting of the background color of the signature capture pad.
 Same as setting `BackgroundColor` on the view.
 Defaults to White
+`ShowShadow` - Determines whether to show a shadow around the signature view.
+Defaults to true
+`ShadowColor` - Allows the setting of the shadow color.

 ### License